dsakurai/csharp-code-editor-skeleton/README.md

-# WinUI 3 skeleton
+# WinForms ScintillaNET Editor skeleton

-This is a minimal WinUI 3 unpackaged project skeleton with a simple main window.
+This is a minimal project skeleton with a simple code editor view using Scintilla.

 Build/run (developer machine must have Windows App SDK and .NET SDK installed):